NACLab/ngc-learn/docs/museum/snn_dc.md

 this model exhibit code, to query different image patterns against your trained DC-SNN model (like it's a "neural lookup table").
-Studying our trained model from the exhibit code, (a zip containing the synapses our simulation produced is included) we got some interesting successful matches:
+Studying our trained model from the exhibit code, (a zip containing the synapses our simulation produced is included[^5]) we got some interesting successful matches:

 ```{eval-rst}
 .. image:: ../images/museum/dc_snn/successes/digit222.png